 Choosing the right baby crib and mattress is an important step for new parents.
 Your baby will spend a huge amount of time in their crib, often unsupervised and your babies safety is usually your biggest concern.
 When you leave your baby in their crib, natural curiosity and an exploratory nature takes hold.
 They pry at the crib’s bars, play with the crib bumper pads, pull at the mattress, and generally push the boundaries of this small environment.
 Because of this, you need to take all the steps necessary to ensure your crib is safe and you have a safe mattress.
+Your baby is special and they should have the safest environment possible.

 I have also put together my top picks for best baby cribs and best baby mattresses to help you in your search.